FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/transaction_parallel.md

 **（4）Count total TPS**

 Single Web3SDK cannot send enough transactions to reach the parallel execution limit of nodes.
 It needs multiple Web3SDKs to send transactions at the same time.
-TPS by simplely summeing together won't be correct enough when multiple Web3SDKs sending transactions, so it should be acquired directly from node.
+TPS by simply summing together won't be correct enough when multiple Web3SDKs sending transactions, so it should be acquired directly from node.

 count TPS from log file using script